Taenia spp.

 - Location in Intermediate Host: Liver

-- Adult Taenia species are found in the small intestine of an infected dog or cat.
+- Adult Taenia species are found in the small intestine of an infected cat.

-- The scolex of the Taenia species common in dogs and cats in North America has two rows of hooks for attachment to the small intestine mucosa.
+- The scolex of the Taenia species common in cats in North America has two rows of hooks for attachment to the small intestine mucosa.

 - Proglottids are shed in the feces of an infected dog or cat.
 When proglottids rupture, eggs may be shed.